 meta directory in a package contains metadata files that

 describe the package.
-The structure of this metadata, include the data formats
+The structure of this metadata, including the data formats

-used by these files, are part of the system ABI.
+used by these files, is part of the system ABI.

 By convention, the

 lib directory in a package contains the shared libraries

 used by components in the package.
 When the system runs an executable from the

 package, requests for shared libraries are resolved relative to this